Key–value database: Types and examples

-Key–value databases can use consistency models ranging from eventual consistency to serializability.
+Key-value databases can use consistency models ranging from eventual consistency to serializability.
 Some support ordering of keys.

 Some maintain data in memory (RAM), while others employ solid-state drives or rotating disks.

 Every entity (record) is a set of key–value pairs.
 A key has multiple components, specified as an ordered list.
 The major key identifies the record and consists of the leading components of the key.
 The subsequent components are called minor keys.
 This organization is similar to a directory path specification in a file system (e.g., /Major/minor1/minor2/).
 The “value” part of the key–value pair is simply an uninterpreted string of bytes of arbitrary length.

 The Unix system provides dbm (database manager), which is a 1979 library originally written by Ken Thompson.
 It is also ported to Microsoft Windows, provided through programming languages such as Perl for Win32.
 The dbm manages associative arrays of arbitrary data by use of a single key (a primary key).
 Modern implementations include sdbm, GNU dbm, and Berkeley DB.
 Although dbm precedes the concept of a NoSQL and is rarely mentioned in modern discourse, it is used by many pieces of software.

 A more recent example of a key-value database is RocksDB which is used as storage engine for other database management systems such as ArangoDB.
+Other examples include Aerospike (database), Amazon DynamoDB, Memcached, Redis, and ScyllaDB.